 In addition to liabilities, the statement of net position and the governmental funds balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.
-The Authority reports unavailable lease revenue as deferred inflows of resources.
+The Authority reports unavailable lease revenue as deferred inflows of resources in the governmental funds.